 Who will benefit: All are welcome.
 Students and emerging professionals will have unique opportunities to learn, hear updates, ask questions, and network.
 The series is intended for:

 - law students and graduate students, and

 - working professionals new to or looking for a refresher course in environmental law (such as interns, summer clerks, and associates, or second-career professionals).

-The oldest major environmental statutes that we know today have existed for little more than 40 years.
-This session served as an introduction to the framework of environmental law and also highlighted two major statutes:
+The oldest major environmental statutes that we know today have existed for more than 40 years.
+This session served as an introduction to the framework of environmental law and also highlights two major statutes.

 - the National Environmental Policy Act (NEPA), known as the "Magna Carta" of environmental law, and

 - the Endangered Species Act (ESA), known as the “pit bull” of environmental law.